Fred Whibley: Early life

 From 1873 to 1888 Fred Whibley worked as a clerk in a bank.
-In 1888 at the aged of 33, Whibley left England for the United States of America.
-From his letters to his brother Charles Whibley he appears to have been involved in gold mining.
-The Klondike Gold Rush began in 1896 although clearly Whibley did not find success as in 1898 he wrote to Charles Whibley asking whether his brother had repaid $15 to Gordon T Legg, who was the manager of the Union Steamship Company of British Columbia.
+In 1888, aged 33, Whibley left England for North America.
+In 1891 he was in Vancouver.
+In 1898 he wrote to Charles Whibley asking whether his brother had repaid $15 to Gordon T Legg, who was the manager of the Union Steamship Company of British Columbia.
 Fred Whibley had borrowed the money to travel from Vancouver B.C., to Sydney, Australia, where his sister Eliza was living with her husband John T. Arundel.

 Fred Whibley had the reputation as the black sheep of what was otherwise a respectable Victorian era family.
-Not always the gentleman, while in Vancouver Fred appears to have fallen out with a Mrs. Machin as he writes to his brother Charles Whibley about “dirty letters from Vancouver, but let them go.
+Not always the gentleman, while in Vancouver Fred appears to have fallen out with a Mrs. Machin as he writes to his brother Charles Whibley about "dirty letters from Vancouver, but let them go.
 Mrs. Machin is a b-tch from B-tchville, and invents the most impossible lies.
 She is only fit for Bedlam.
-I say so much and finish with her and Vancouver for good.”
+I say so much and finish with her and Vancouver for good."